csc7/PP1_CI_TGC/README.md

         * Mission: target-3535310_640.jpg, downloaded on June 15th, 2021, at 2:37, from https://pixabay.com/photos/target-business-idea-growth-3535310/
         * Values: paper-3213924_640.jpg, downloaded on June 15th, 2021, at 2:51, from https://pixabay.com/photos/paper-business-finance-document-3213924/
         * Vision: vision-2372177_640.jpg, downloaded on June 15th, 2021, at 2:19, from https://pixabay.com/photos/vision-mission-goal-target-2372177/
+* Maps in Contact Us page:
+    * Leaflet, accessed on June 15th, 2021, 16:45, from https://leafletjs.com/examples/quick-start/.
+Finally not used.
+    * Google maps: iframe element for Madrid copied on June 16th, 2021, at 1:53, from https://www.google.com/maps/

 # Acknowledgements